 - Fill glass with ice and pour mixture from shaker into glass.

 - Garnish with blackberries and a lime wedge.

-If you can't find the product that I used or one similar, simply mince enough serrano pepper to measure 1/8 teaspoon and muddle with the blackberry preserves.
+If you can't find the product that I used or one similar, simply mince enough serrano pepper to measure 1/8 teaspoon and muddle with 1.5 Tablespoons of blackberry preserves.

 As an Amazon Associate and member of other affiliate programs, I earn revenue from qualifying purchases.

 Wilton White Sparkling Sugar, 8 oz.

 Monin - Blackberry Syrup, Soft and Succulent, Great for Cocktails, Lemonades, and Sodas, Gluten-Free, Vegan, Non-GMO (750 Milliliters)

 Stainless Steel Cocktail Picks - 4" (12pc Set)

 Boston Shaker 4 Piece Cocktail Making Set: 18oz Unweighted & 28oz Weighted Professional Bartender Cocktail Shaker Set with Double Jigger and Hawthorne Strainer/Cocktail Recipe Booklet